paperless-ngx/paperless-ngx/docs/advanced_usage.md

 whatever else was on the backside of the split marker page.)
 You can work around that by having a split marker page that has the split barcode on _both_ sides.
 This way, the extra page will get automatically removed.

+## Custom Fields {#custom-fields}

+Paperless allows the addition of custom fields to be attached to documents, allowing a user to optionally include additional data which does not fit in the existing set of metadata Paperless provides.

+First, the user creates a custom field, with a given name and data type.
+This could be something like "Invoice Number", with a data type of "Number".
+This allows reuse of the same name and data type, obviating the need to type the same name again and again, instead selecting.

+Next. the field may be used with a particular document and custom data stored.
+The data stored is required to match the chosen data type for the field.

+Multiple fields may be attached to a document.
+The same field name cannot be assigned multiple times to a document, so you cannot use "Invoice Number" twice **on the same document**.

+!!! note

+    Once the data type for a field is set, it cannot be changed again.